Aseel205/Distributed-systems-programming/README.md

 ### Requirements
 - **AWS Account**: Required to use AWS EC2, S3, and EMR for distributed processing.
-- **Python 3**: Required for local applications and data processing.
 - **MapReduce Framework**: Used for parallelization in the Hebrew Word-Prediction and Semantic Similarity projects.
 - **Libraries**: Additional Python libraries might be required depending on the specific project, such as `boto3` for AWS interactions.